Shedding light on three-dimensional gene regulation

 - Architectural proteins

-This investigation will take place throughout erythroid differentiation.
+This investigation will be conducted throughout erythroid differentiation.

 Moreover, to get a more complete overview of the proteins involved in gene activation, we will implement a locus-specific proteomics approach that enables unbiased identification of the proteome of regulatory regions.